XYUnknown/tango_with_django_project/README.md

-# tango_with_django_project
+# Please don't read me
-Just a boring(shhhhh...) coursework.
+Just a (shhhhh...) coursework.
-I have no I idea why I add this readme.
+I have no idea why I add this readme file.

 meow...